 DIGITAL RHETORIC | WRITING AND TECHNOLOGY | PROSTHETIC MEDIA

-I am a Graduate Research Fellow and PhD Candidate in English at the University of Florida.
-My work primarily focuses on the relationship between embodied and prosthetic computing, mixed reality writing technologies, and digital rhetoric.
-My research and teaching draw from multimodal composition, disability studies, ecocriticism, posthumanism, pedagogy, and the digital and medical humanities.
-I also serve as the Managing Editor of Trace: A Journal of Writing, Media, and Ecology, and as an Augmented Reality Criticisms Coordinator for the Trace Innovation Initiative at the University of Florida.
-My work appears, or will soon appear, in Computers and Composition, ISLE: Interdisciplinary Studies in Literature and Environment, Kairos, Technoculture, and Textshop Experiments.
+I am a PhD Candidate in English at the University of Florida.
+My research primarily examines how emerging digital technologies impact the way humans write and communicate, especially concerning concepts of body, movement, and environment.
+I design and teach classes on location-based writing, medical and disability rhetorics, ecocriticism, and the role of paranoia in digital media environments.
+I also serve as the Managing Editor of Trace: A Journal of Writing, Media, and Ecology, and as an Augmented Reality Criticisms Coordinator for the Trace Innovation Initiative at UF.
+My work appears in Computers and Composition, Interdisciplinary Studies in Literature and Environment, Kairos, Technoculture, and Textshop Experiments.